7 Day Self Drive

 An hours drive delivers you in the clutches of Dettifoss, Europe’s most powerful waterfall.
 This booming cascade may be in the middle of nowhere but don’t expect any peace and quiet as the crushing noise from the waterfall is deafening.
 Cinema enthusiasts will likely remember Dettifoss as the star of the opening scene of Ridley Scott’s sci-fi epic Prometheus.

 You also have the option of driving to Raufarhöfn, a town literally on the edge of the country.
-Raufarhöfn is on the northeastern tip of the Melrakkaslétta peninsula in Iceland and there you will find the Arctic Henge (Heimskautsgerðið) which is under construction.
+Raufarhöfn is on the northeastern tip of the Melrakkaslétta peninsula in Iceland, and there you will find the Arctic Henge (Heimskautsgerðið) which is under construction.
 Similar to its ancient predecessor, Stonehenge, the Arctic Henge is like a huge sundial, aiming to capture the sun rays, cast shadows in precise locations and capture the light between aligned gateways.
-Head back again to hotel for the night.
+Head back again to the hotel for the night.

 Attractions on the way: Ásbyrgi, Dettifoss waterfall, Arctic Henge.